 And speaking of thinking on your feet, there's nothing more off the cuff than improv.
 Most improv comedy theaters also offer classes to help professionals improve their communication skills.

 It's not always easy to keep a conversation going.
 At a total loss for what to say next?
-Gift a rep a deck of table topics cards, and they’ll never have to scramble for a good question.
+Gift a rep a deck of Table Topics cards, and they’ll never have to scramble for a good question.

 Wherever you are, there your internet is.
 It’s a beautiful concept.
 And because reps are constantly on the go, reliable internet connectivity is truly a necessity.

 Prospects’ eyes glaze over in record time, so the more interesting a salesperson’s presentations, the better.
 Consider upgrading your favorite rep from PowerPoint to a slick presentation tool like Prezi or SlideRocket.

-While we're on the topic of presentations, how many times have you wanted to call attention to a specific area of your slide, but you couldn't find the dang laser pointer?
+While we're on the topic of presentations, how many times have you wanted to call attention to a specific area of your slider?
 Never be at a loss for that handy red dot again with a laser pointer.